toutpt/ZopeSkel/zopeskel/localcommands/README.txt

 your current projet::

     [zopeskel]
-    template = archetype
+    template = plone

-For the moment the ``addcontent`` command is only enabled for the archetype, plone and plone_pas templates.
+For the moment the ``addcontent`` command is only enabled for the plone, plone and plone_pas templates.
 You can enable ``addcontent`` command for other ZopeSkel templates by addinng a ``use_local_commands`` attribute to the template class and set it to 'True'::